epinio/docs/docs/howtos/install_epinio_on_eks.md

 :::caution *) Additional requirements for EKS v1.23 and v1.24

-* From EKS v1.23 there is a need to configure and install an out-of-tree AWS EBS CSI driver as a addon into your EKS cluster.
+* Since EKS v1.23 it is necessary to configure and install an out-of-tree AWS EBS CSI driver as an addon into your EKS cluster.
 Please refer to this [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) for more details.
 * Since EKS v1.24, when the `dockershim` CRI support has been dropped and replaced by `containerd` (supports only trusted HTTPS registries by default), there is a need to allow pulling epinio's app container images from Internal Epinio HTTP Registry.
 The following configuration must be done on all EKS nodes prior deploying an Epinio app:

     ```shell